 Firstly, ground beef, lamb, and pork are all mixed together.
+Bicarbonate of soda (baking soda) is also added to the mititei/mici.
 Once the mighty meat base is in place, spices are liberally added to the mixture.

 Many wonderful flavors go into the Romanian mititei.
 These include coriander, garlic, thyme, and even paprika.

-Once the mixture is full of flavor, it’s rolled into sausage-shaped cylinders.
+Once the mixture is full of flavor, it’s rolled into sausage-shaped cylinders, which are often put in the fridge to rest overnight.
 They are then popped directly onto a grill, with no casing.

 Legend has it Romanian mititei were first cooked in Lipscani, Bucharest, by a chef who had run out of sausages.
 To keep his customers happy, he simply rolled out the filling and put it straight on the grill.